Time Series Functions

 dimension, or when you want to distinguish between multiple time dimensions.If you want to roll back or forward the maximum possible amount, use the keyword

-.
-For example, the function PERIODROLLING (
+UNBOUND.
+For example, the function PERIODROLLING (measure, -UNBOUND, 0)sums over

 the period starting from the beginning of time until now.You can combine

-and AGGREGATE AT
+PERIODROLLING and AGGREGATE AT functions

-to specify the level of the PERIODROLLING
+to specify the level of the PERIODROLLING function

 explicitly.
 For example, if the query level is day but you want to find the sum